 Should You Skip Hollywood Studios?

-Additional, if you are traveling with teens or thrill ride junkies, Hollywood Studios should be on your must-do list.
-It’s home to two of the best thrill rides at Walt Disney World – Tower of Terror and Rock N Roller Coaster, not to mention Star Tours which is pretty thrilling too.
+If you are traveling with teens or thrill ride junkies, Hollywood Studios should be on your must-do list.
+It’s home to two of the best thrill rides at Walt Disney World – Tower of Terror and Rock ‘N’ Roller Coaster, not to mention Star Tours which is pretty thrilling too.
+The addition of Star Wars: Rise of the Resistance seals the deal.

-I’m going to go out on a further limb here too.
 I hear often that families with young kids should skip Hollywood Studios.
-I disagree.
-The park has a lot to offer toddlers and preschoolers – Disney Junior Live on Stage and Disney Junior character meet-and-greets, the Little Mermaid and Frozen shows, and Toy Story Mania to name a few.
-The smaller footprint of the park (for now) makes it manageable for walking with kids with a lot of attractions close together.
+I disagree – to a point.
+The park has a lot to offer toddlers and preschoolers in regular times – Disney Junior Live on Stage and Disney Junior character meet-and-greets, the Little Mermaid and Frozen shows, and quite a lot in Toy Story Land.
+The smaller footprint of the park makes it manageable for walking with kids with a lot of attractions close together.
 So don’t write it off with little kids, depending on their interests and favorite characters.

 Should You Skip Animal Kingdom?

 Animal Kingdom is my most-skipped park in the last five years, both with and without my family.
 I always felt it was kind of a half-day park with a bit of filler.
-The opening of the night offerings in Animal Kingdom like Rivers of Light helped my thinking evolve.
+Longer hours and the opening of night offerings in Animal Kingdom helped somewhat.

-Of course, the opening of Pandora: The World of Avatar earlier this year is what truly changed everything for me and for many visitors.
+The opening of Pandora: The World of Avatar is what truly changed everything for me and for many visitors.
 Anyone who hasn’t seen Pandora yet is not going to want to skip this park.
 The ride Avatar Flight of Passage might just be Disney’s best ever.

-That said, if you have an extremely short visit (less than two full days) and likely will be coming back to Walt Disney World soon, I’m not sure I can recommending doing Pandora.
-At least not can’t do it right.
-If you can’t get a Fastpass+ for one of the Pandora attractions or can’t either rope drop the park or close it down to avoid some of the crowds, you are going to be wasting a ton of time in the Pandora queues.
+That said, if you have an extremely short visit (less than two full days) and likely will be coming back to Walt Disney World soon, I’m not sure I can recommending doing Animal Kingdom just for Pandora.
+If you can’t get a Fastpass+ for one of the Pandora attractions (note: Fastpass currently isn’t being offered in 2021) or can’t either rope drop the park or close it down to avoid some of the crowds, you are going to be wasting a ton of time in the Pandora queues.
 If you already have limited time anyway, this may not be time well-spent.

-Finally, just as with Hollywood Studios, thrill ride lovers should also strongly consider not skipping this park.
+So who shouldn’t skip Animal Kingdom?
+Just as with Hollywood Studios, thrill ride lovers should still give it a strong look.
 Expedition Everest is one of Disney’s best coasters.
 And with Flight of Passage adding another thrill ride to the more moderate thrills of Dinosaur and Kali River Rapids, there is a cluster of attractions for adrenaline junkies that is competes with the offerings of Hollywood Studios.
-At least until the new lands open there.

 Tips to Make the Most of Shorter Disney World Visits